uwcsc/Unix-101/README.md

 As you might expect, to view the file we created type in `less myFile.txt` or `cat myFile.txt`.

-> :though_balloon: Note, you don't have to type in the entire filename, try typing in `less myF` and then pressing the Tab key.
+> :thought_balloon: Note, you don't have to type in the entire filename, try typing in `less myF` and then pressing the Tab key.
 Your shell will try to autocomplete the filename, saving you time.
 Your shell will also try to do this with directories.

+### Editing the file
+To edit the file, we'll use a simple editor called `nano`.
+Most people don't use `nano` for anything but quick editing jobs, but editors that run in the terminal are notoriously unintuitive (however, it's still strongly recommended to learn how to use a terminal editor like `vim` or `emacs`).

+`nano myFile.txt`

+Once here, type in some text, then press Ctrl+x to exit the program, then type in `Y` to save the file when you're prompted.
+Then, `nano` will ask you what file to write to, just press enter to default to `myFile.txt`.

+Print the file again using either `less` or `cat`, and you should see the text you just entered.

+### Directories
+In Unix systems, your files are organized in directories.
+To see the current directory you are working in, use the `pwd` command.
+It will print a **path** which looks something like:

+`/user/azvorygi`